yalisommer/ViolenceNet/README.md

 # Other Notes

-The data in the data directory is the image data used to train our 2D CNN.
+The dataset used to train our 2D CNNs can be found here: https://universe.roboflow.com/dinesh-nariani-rmnpr/violence-not_violence-ziv7b/dataset/2 .
+The reformat_data.py script can be used to reformat this dataset in order to use it with the 2D CNN training pipeline.

 The dataset used to train our 3D CNN can be found here: https://www.kaggle.com/datasets/mohamedmustafa/real-life-violence-situations-dataset/data

 We trained our 2D CNN models with the pipeline in this repository using remote computing resources.

 We trained our 3D CNN with this Google Colab Notebook: https://colab.research.google.com/drive/1n63T816Q0pUBHftbJZlTxpvLemJjN0_u#scrollTo=0MfR0tOPxlZl

 # Acknowledgements